 Unbounce instead of Marketing Hub’s landing page features allows users to create custom landing pages that integrate with their CRM without breaking the bank.
 Unbounce costs $120 per month.

-Constant Contact instead of Marketing Hub’s messaging features allows users to manage emails, surveys, polls, lead-capture forms, and more.
+Constant Contact instead of Marketing Hub’s marketing distribution features allows users to manage surveys, polls, lead-capture forms, and more.
 Constant Contact costs $95 per month for companies with 10,000 contacts.

 Freshdesk instead of Service Hub allows users to prioritize support issues, keep customers happy, collaborate, and build relationships behind the scenes, all for a cool $35 per month.